Shiandow/shiandow.github.io/readme.md

 <span class="the_author">The author</span> has a MSc in both Mathematics and Physics, and currently works as software/data scientists/engineer in the Netherlands.

-These articles will tend to involve at least some mathematics, but wherever possible the gist of the article will be kept accessible to people without a mathematical background (just try not to run at the first sign of an integral sign $\int$).
+These articles will tend to involve at least some mathematics, but wherever possible the gist of the article will be kept accessible to people without a mathematical background.

 ## Latest Posts

-{% for post in site.posts limit:10 %}
+{% for post in site.posts limit:3 %}
 - [{{ post.title }}]({{ post.url }}) ({{ post.date | date: "%Y-%m-%d" }})
 {% endfor %}